tornqvist/yeet/README.md

 out in chronological order, from top to bottom.

 #### Lifecycle
 Generators are used to declare the lifecycle of yeet components.
-Only functions and html partials (returned by the `html` and `svg` tags) carry any special meaning when using `yield` (with the exception of promises during SSR).
+Only functions, html partials (returned by the `html` and `svg` tags) and promises carry any special meaning when using `yield`.
 When a yeet component yields a function, that is the function which will be used for any consecutive re-renders.
 Anything that comes after `yield` will be executed once the components is removed from the DOM (e.g. replaced by another element).

 ```js
 function MyComponent () {